AnanteshG/GoFr-Hackathon/README.md

 - **Dataset Creation**: Save the scraped data in a format compatible with LLAMA 3.2 for efficient querying.
 - **Interactive Chat**: Use natural language to inquire about the repository's contents and structure.
 - **Fast and Scalable**: Built with Go and GoFr for optimal performance.
+- **CLI Tool**: Automates the scraping process for GitHub repositories, providing a convenient command-line interface.
+- **Flask Webserver**: Facilitates interaction with LLAMA 3.2, enabling users to send queries and receive responses seamlessly.

 ---